|

 shows at The Singapore International Children's Festival

-were advertised for ages 2 and up, so we unexpectedly found ourselves
+were unexpectedly advertised for ages 2 and up, so we unexpectedly found ourselves

 with audiences that were much younger than those we usually perform